 Bio

-Haoran is a senior technical staff member at the Center for Nanophase Materials Sciences.
-His research aims to enable hydrogen technologies towards DOE’s hydrogen shot goal of reducing the cost of clean hydrogen to 1 $ per 1 kilogram in 1 decade.
-Haoran's research focuses on electrocatalyst and membrane electrode assembly (MEA) development for hydrogen fuel cells and water electrolyzers, bridging advanced electron microscopy methods with in situ/ex situ electrochemical measurements to study the structure-property relationship of materials and their degradation mechanisms.
-Haoran serves as PI on H2NEW (Hydrogen from Next-generation Electrolyzers of Water) consortium, Roll-to-Roll consortium, and Electrocatalyst consortium, and as a staff researcher in Million Mile Fuel Cell Truck (M2FCT) consortium, which are funded by the Hydrogen and Fuel Cell Technologies (HFTO) office at the Office of Energy Efficiency & Renewable Energy (EERE).
-Haoran joined ORNL in Feb.
-2020 as a postdoctoral researcher, during which he developed automated workflow for high-throughput analysis of microscopy images to obtain statistics of nanoparticle properties, and studied catalyst degradation mechanisms using identical-location electron microscopy.
-Prior to joining ORNL, Haoran had been a research professor and a postdoc researcher at the University of Connecticut (UConn), where he also earned his PhD in Chemical Engineering.
-At UConn, Haoran worked on the development and manufacturing of electrocatalysts for fuel cells and water electrolyzers, and managed projects funded by DOE and industries.
-Haoran received his Bachelor Degree in Polymer materials and Engineering at Donghua University, Shanghai, China.
+Haoran Yu is a senior technical staff member at the Center for Nanophase Materials Sciences.
+His research focuses on enabling hydrogen technologies for the conversion, storage and application of renewable energy.
+Specifically, he focuses on electrocatalysts and membrane electrode assemblies (MEAs) for use in hydrogen fuel cells and water electrolyzers.
+He employs a combination of advanced electron microscopy techniques and in situ/ex situ electrochemical measurements to investigate the structure-property relationships of materials as well as their degradation mechanisms.
+He is the Principal Investigator (PI) for the H2NEW (Hydrogen from Next-generation Electrolyzers of Water), Roll-to-Roll and Electrocatalyst consortia and is also a staff researcher for the Million Mile Fuel Cell Truck (M2FCT) consortium.
+These consortia are funded by the Hydrogen and Fuel Cell Technologies Office (HFTO) of the Office of Energy Efficiency & Renewable Energy (EERE) at the US Department of Energy (DOE).
+Since joining ORNL in February 2020 as a postdoctoral researcher, he has developed an automated workflow for the high-throughput analysis of microscopy images in order to obtain statistics on nanoparticle properties.
+He has also studied catalyst degradation mechanisms using electron microscopy in identical locations.
+Prior to joining ORNL, he was a research professor and postdoctoral researcher at the University of Connecticut (UConn), where he earned his PhD in Chemical Engineering.
+He received his Bachelor's degree in Polymer Materials and Engineering from Donghua University in Shanghai, China.

 Professional Experience